Nelleke de Vries, M. A.

 As PhD student of the SACRIMA team, Nelleke de Vries studies the migration and adaptation of iconographical inventions between Northern and Southern Europe in 1450-1550, in her project “Migrating Motifs.
-On the migration and adaptation of iconographical inventions between Northern and Southern Europe in the fifteenth and sixteenth centuries”.
+Sacred Iconographies, Inventions and Adaptations between Northern and Southern Europe in the Fifteenth and Sixteenth Centuries”.
 Before joining the SACRIMA team in August 2018, Nelleke worked at the RKD – Netherlands Institute for Art History, the Gemäldegalerie der Staatliche Museen zu Berlin, and Stedelijk Museum Alkmaar.
 She received her BA and MA in Art History at Utrecht University.

 Before joining the SACRIMA team as a PhD researcher, I received my BA and MA from Utrecht University.
 During my bachelor’s and master’s program, I focused my research on Early Netherlandish painting and graphic art.
 I became familiar with Netherlandish art of both the fifteenth and the sixteenth centuries, and I occupied myself with visual traditions and the dissemination of iconographic themes and compositions through paintings as well as graphic techniques and drawings.
 This focus resulted in my master’s thesis: “Supplying the demand.
 An interpretation of the phenomenon of early Netherlandish copies after Hugo van der Goes”.
 Hugo van der Goes (c.
 1440-1482) was a Ghent artist, most famous for his Portinari Altarpiece.
 My thesis focused on two substantial body of copies after the Flemish master, namely copies depicting the Adoration of the Magi and copies representing the Death of the Virgin.
 Researching thisproduction of copies after Van der Goes in light of the development of the open market and the specialization of the workshop provided insights into workshop practices, and the influence of social and economic factors on artistic production from the end of the fifteenth century onward.